xrootd/howto/docs/k8s/xrdrdr/README.md

 ## Kubernetes deployment

-As a general rule, all Kubernetes infrastructures are not the same.
+In general, all Kubernetes infrastructures are not the same.
 The `services.yaml` here assumes using a load-balancer [`metallb.universe.tf`](https://metallb.io) (and address pool `my-address-pool`).
 Your k8s infrastructure may use a different kind of load-balancer.